Save to List My Reading List

 Nonprofit Legal Status

-[YOUR ORGANIZATION NAME] is a [YOUR STATE] nonprofit corporation, recognized as tax exempt under Section 501(c)(3) of the United States Internal Revenue Code.
+[YOUR ORGANIZATION NAME] is a [YOUR STATE] nonprofit corporation, organized under Section 501c3 501(c)(3) of the United States Internal Revenue Code.

 Exempt Activities Limitation